limyeehanchern/frontend-solidity/README.md

 ## Project Structure

-The simple folder structure of this app is explained below:
+The folder structure of the frontend is explained below:

 | Name               | Description                                                                          |
 | ------------------ | ------------------------------------------------------------------------------------ | --- | ------------------------------------ |